-How to Handle Repair Requests From RentersWritten By PropertyLoop February 12, 2021
+How Do I Deal With a Tenant Repair Request?Written By PropertyLoop February 12, 2021

 Dealing with repair requests from tenants comes hand in hand with being a landlord.
 Naturally, all owners will want to ensure their rental opportunity is kept in pristine condition throughout each tenancy, or why take a security deposit, but what are a landlord’s responsibilities towards repairing their property?

 It is essential for landlords to note that they are unable to deviate from their legal responsibility to repair and maintain the rental property through a bespoke clause within the tenancy agreement.
 Put simply landlords are liable to ensure that the exterior structure of the rental property, comprising the roof, walls and doors are well maintained.
 Further to this, owners are also responsible for any pipes, wiring, heating systems, fires and the applicable amenities such as baths, toilets, and sinks.

 However, this is not to dismiss the responsibility of the tenant.
 The occupants of the rental property have an obligation to report any damages or safety risks to the landlord as soon as they are noticed, through a repair request.
 If the occupants neglect to inform the owner of these issues the problem could be exacerbated, leading to a significant infringement on the wellbeing of the residents, and exponentially increasing the cost of repairs.

 How Long Do Landlords Have to Fix Problems?